Summer Academy

 Welcome to Summer Academy

-The Summer Academy High School program will run from June 7-30 (Juneteenth – Monday, June 19 – will be a holiday).
-The High School program will hold classes between 8:30 a.m. and 2:30 p.m. each day with a 30-minute complimentary lunch in the Academy's dining hall located in the JC Cowart Student Center.
+The Summer Academy high school program will run from June 9-July 2, with additional half-credit, eight-day sessions running June 9-18 and June 23-July 2.
+The high school program will hold classes between 8:30 a.m. and 2:30 p.m. each day with a 30-minute complimentary lunch in the Academy's dining hall located in the JC Cowart Student Center.
 All classes will be held at Lake Forest Academy's campus, although the possibility of field trips does exist.
-The cost for the High School program is $2,950.
-For students registering from the same household, a sibling discount of 10 percent is available.
-Registration deadline is Wednesday, May 10.
+The cost for the full-credit high school program is $3,000 and the half-credit program is $1,500.
+For students registering from the same household, please contact Shannon Dey to inquire about the sibling discount of 10 percent.

 See High School Credit Course tab above for course details.